mui/material-ui/docs/data/joy/components/card/card.md

 ## CSS variables

-Play around with all the CSS variables available in the slider component to see how the design changes.
+Play around with all the CSS variables available in the component to see how the design changes.

 You can use those to customize the component on both the `sx` prop and the theme.